Maysa-B/zoo-functions/README.md

 Also, it was necessary to read and reflect on the tests created with __Jest__ so that it was possible to understand all the features developed by the functions.

+> It's important to highlight that some documents were provided by Trybe, to help us develop the project.
+This kind of document has a comment specifying that.

 ------------------------------------------------